DntTstMe/Bloggin-All-Day/README.md

 ## Description:

 A blogging platform that allows users to sign up, post content, and interact with other posts.
+A friendly place to share news.

 ## Installation